Xennis/graphical_model_editor/README.md

 Transform the diagram to text
 * Open the `DemoActivityDiagramEditor\MOFScript\ActivityDiagramEditor.m2t` file
-* Click the run button and choose as `source code model` the 'DemoActivityDiagramEditor/model' folder
+* Click the run button and choose as `source code model` the ``DemoActivityDiagramEditor/model` folder

 ### Illustration

-With the Editor you can create activity diagrams like the following:
+With the editor you can create activity diagrams like the following:

 ![Demo_ActivityDiagramEditor](_images/Demo_ActivityDiagramEditor.png)